abinit/abinit/INSTALL_MacOS.md

       - openmpi from [http://www.open-mpi.org](http://www.open-mpi.org), or via a package manager

 5. A Linear Algebra library installed.
-  By default the `accelerate` Framework is installed on MacOSX and ABINIT build system should find it.
+  By default the `accelerate` Framework is installed on MacOS and ABINIT build system should find it.
   But you might want to install a parallel library: `scalapack`, `atlas`, `mkl`, ...